mathematica-pub/frontend-shared-packages/projects/demo-app/documentation-generator/README.md

-# Adding new components
+## Adding new components

 1. add to `documentation-structure.yaml` file in `assets/documentation`
 2. regenerate documentation, see below

-# Regenerating documentation
+## Regenerating documentation

-Run this when either a) adding new components / modifying component code or b) updating documentation to include any revised comments
+To regenerate documentation when adding new components or otherwise updating the documentation, do the following:

+1. Remove any documentation in your local branch: `rm -rf documentation`
-1. `npm run compodoc:build`
+2. Build docs from code with Compodoc `npm run compodoc:build`
-2. `python documentation-parser.py` (run from this file's directory)
+3. Structure the HTML for docs in demo site `pipenv run python projects/demo-app/documentation-generator/documentation-parser.py`